Chapter 16:

 "Don't call me boss," I muttered under my breath.
 "Anyway, is that a lot?
 How much is that, really?"

-"It's a very large sum," the local explained.
-"Enough to live comfortably for quite some time, though not enough to buy a large estate.
+"It's a very large sum," the local clarified.
+"Enough to live comfortably for quite some time, though not enough to purchase a large estate.
 For perspective, a night at a decent inn with breakfast costs around 100,000 Aetris, while a more luxurious one might run you a million.
 A meal at a standard tavern would be between 20,000 to 50,000 Aetris.
 A loaf of bread is about 15,000, and a cup of water is 5,000."

 "Is that roughly 10,000 Aetris to one of our dollars?"
 I asked Kyoto quietly.